devmike123/Luca/README.md

 # Jarvis

 An amazing online Python project which allows you to complete your task,open google, play songs in Youtube and much more!!!
-This project is given for educational purposes only!!!
+- This project is given for educational purposes only!!!
 We don't provide hosting or running support for this project!!!

-:bangbang: | You need to install VS Code and Microsoft VSC Build Tools and other dependencies on your computer to run the project on your computer else you can use Gitpod too for running it!!!!
+:bangbang: | Jarvis is currently available on Desktop and Laptops only!
+Android version coming soon!
 :---: | :---

 ![Python](https://img.shields.io/badge/Python-3.8-red?style=for-the-badge)